ucsc-ospo/ucsc-ospo.github.io/content/osredocs/formentors/index.md

 A project serves as the context for one or more project ideas.
 Each project is represented as a web page with project information and ideas.
 Projects and their updates are subject to review of the OSRE administrators.

-- Option A: [email OSRE Admins](mailto:ospo-info-group@ucsc.edu) (currently: Stephanie Lieggi, Carlos Maltzahn)
+- Option A: [email OSRE Admins](mailto:ospo-info-group@ucsc.edu) (currently: Stephanie Lieggi)
 - Option B (via git):
   - Fork [git repository](https://github.com/ucsc-ospo/ucsc-ospo.github.io)
-  - Create `content/project/osre24/ORGANIZATION/PROJECTNAME` directory or copy it from previous year's `content/project/osre22/ORGANIZATION/PROJECTNAME`
+  - Create `content/project/osre24/ORGANIZATION/PROJECTNAME` directory or copy it from previous year's `content/project/osre23/ORGANIZATION/PROJECTNAME`
   - In that directory create/update `index.md` and the project's image (`featured.png` or `featured.jpg`)
   - In `index.md` fill in the frontmatter (see [example](https://raw.githubusercontent.com/ucsc-ospo/ucsc-ospo.github.io/main/content/project/osre22/ucsc/polyphorm/index.md)):
     - Add the project's title in `title:`,